districtr/districtr/docs/04drawing/brush.md

 helper instead of a gateway?

 - The sprawling function `_colorFeatures(...)` investigates both individual units and whole counties.
-Could we separate these two into separate functions?
+Could we separate painting features and painting counties into separate functions?

 - Every time `this.changedColors` is cleared, it is pointed to a `new Set()` javascript object, which starts out empty.
 This creates